For Immediate Release

 About John D. Winer

 John D. Winer is recognized as one of the leading attorneys in the State of California at trying cases, especially cases involving psychological trauma.
 He has received the California Trial Lawyers Association Recognition of Experience Certificate as an experienced trial lawyer.
-He has been featured in many newspaper articles as well as TV and radio news shows.
+He has been featured in many newspaper articles and TV and radio news shows.
 Mr. Winer has obtained many significant trial results including verdicts such as Rahn v.
 Lowinger , which resulted in a $7.1 million dollar verdict; Walker v.
 Parzen (together with co-counsel Marvin E. Lewis) which resulted in a $4.5 million dollar verdict; and Curtis v.
 Dizmang in which a jury awarded $1.5 million dollars.

 The result in the cases above were based on the facts of the particular case, and results will differ if based on different facts.
 No guarantee, warranty or prediction is being made regarding any particular case or injury.